Q3D/q3dfit/README.md

 # q3dfit
 Python software for fitting integral field spectroscopic data

+# multicore

+`q3dfit` can be parallelized across multiple processor cores using the Message Passing Interface (MPI) standard.
+To enable this capability, [install](https://www.mpich.org/downloads/) `mpich` on your hardware and `pip install` the Python package `mpi4py.`

 # Validation and testing

 These assume that Python is properly pathed.